jacklowe/govrate/frontend/README.md

 Jest and Cypress are used for testing.

-`container` has components connected to Redux, `components` has the rest of the components.
+`src/container` has components connected to Redux, `src/components` has the rest of the components.